 After ten years of patiently insisting that I deal only in words, not visual arts, I am learning the visual art of photography.
 It turns out that you learn to take pictures the same way that you learn to write–by doing it consistently; photo after photo, event after event, failure after failure.

-The way you know you’re getting better is when you get frusterated with the limitations of your technological tools.
+The way you know you’re getting better is when you get frusterated with the limitations of your technological tools or practices such as the acting class from The Actor’s Group Orlando.
 So one day I realized my cell phone camera wasn’t going to cut it any more and started puzzling my way through the vocabulary of my family’s DSLR.
 And then last week I woke up and realized I had moved on to shopping for lenses on Amazon.

 There’s a big difference in what a high quality camera can do compared to your phone.
 Here’s a little illustration for you.
 This photo was taken on my phone camera three years ago at a fireworks display.
 At the time I thought it came out pretty well.